Elevate Your Home With This Key Design Technique: Rule of Threes

 And one of the most exciting parts of being a designer is continuing to learn how to create and play with the elements that evoke different feelings and reactions.

-Finally revealing why the rooms worked, felt cohesive and were just a pleasure to look at or be inside.
+It feels like cracking the code for some of the beautiful rooms you see on tv and inside magazines, understanding more about why the rooms worked, felt cohesive and were a pleasure to look at or be inside.

-These techniques are what set ordinary decorating apart from great interior design and elevate your home to a more sophisticated level.
+These techniques are what set ordinary decorating apart from great interior design and elevate your home to a more refined level.

 At the root of these design techniques are knowing exactly how to move the eye around a room to give the mind and body the precise sensory experience you're after — relaxing, energizing, collaborative, healing, playful, powerful, feminine, masculine, soft, etc.